 How is liability determined if a dog bites someone?

 Liability is determined depending on the circumstances, and the area in which the dog injured someone.
-Most states have what are called dog bite statutes, but Texas and Houston operate under ‘one bite laws.’
+Most states have what is called dog bite statutes, but Texas and Houston operate under ‘one bite laws.’

 The one-bite law allows a dog bite victim to recover compensation from an owner or the keeper of the dog under the following circumstances: